Achilles Tendon Rupture

 Achilles rupture can happen in these situations:

-Higher Risk with Achilles Tendonitis History
+Higher Risk of Achilles Tendonitis History

 It does appear that previous history of Achilles tendonitis results in a degenerative tendon, which can grow weak and thin with age and lack of use.
 Then it becomes prone to injury or rupture.
 Certain illnesses (such as arthritis and diabetes) and medications (such as corticosteroids and some antibiotics) can also increase the risk of rupture.